 Captain Brian Estes had similar praise.
 “The technology we received from the grant has provided great improvement to our daily duties at the firehouse.
 It has also significantly improved our business inspection processes by streamlining all of the duties we are required to complete as part of this vital community service.”

-If you are interested in procuring new equipment for your department and becoming the next recipient of the Google Nest and Leary Firefighters Foundation Thank You Grant, please consider applying by June 30, 2021.
-Submissions are now open, and grant recipients will be announced later in 2021.
+Submissions are now closed (as of 7/1/21), and grant recipients will be announced later in 2021.
 Grant recipients can expect to receive $25,000 of Google technology, like the Nest Hub, Nest Protect Smoke + CO alarms and Google Pixelbook tablets.

 About The Leary Firefighters Foundation